36848/TTM2026/feb-note.md

     Visibility requirement for TMO: minimum 60 m.

     sign != 20/40m have a note for - To ensure sign placement visibility & lateral clearances are met the cumulative distance has been increased

+12.TMO location more safe on the road/verge when builod out

+13. 0.5m safe zone signals shoub be on the green work area  (the loction